 Traders and investors can purchase stock in a company traded on the stock market and claim ownership.

-While the personal liability of sole proprietorship and partnership owners is unlimited, the liability of corporation owners is limited to their investment.
+While the personal liability of sole proprietorship and partnership owners is unlimited, the liability of corporation owners is limited to their investments.
 In other words, if a corporation goes bankrupt, a shareholder's loss is limited to the amount invested.
 Therefore, they are not held accountable on a personal level.